zackrspv/frameworks/operations/sop-template.md

 ## 💡 Notes
 - Keep it on a **single page** whenever possible.
 - Link out to detail (scripts, configs) rather than stuffing them in.
 - Treat SOPs as living docs — review quarterly.

+## 📝 Reminder
+SOPs without a “why” become ignored checklists.
+Always capture why the process exists.